Jarred-Sumner/atbuild/README.md

 # AtBuild – Experimental JavaScript Preprocessor

-AtBuild is a proceedural code generation tool for JavaScript.
+AtBuild is a programmable code generation tool for JavaScript.
 It lets you write JavaScript that writes JavaScript.

 Use it for: